 Works in Progress

-“Willingness to Pay for Subnational Carbon Pricing Programs: Evidence from a General Population Survey” (With Trudy Ann Cameron)
+“Willingness to Pay for Co-Benefits in Carbon Pricing: Evidence from a General Population Survey of Oregon” (With Trudy Ann Cameron)

 “Assessing Support for University Internal Carbon Pricing Using Benefit Transfer” (With Trudy Ann Cameron)